mdeber/browser_shot_plotter/README.md

 These functions independently create browser tracks using identical coordinate systems on the x-axis, and subsequently aligns them using the `patchwork` package.
-Any number of tracks or track-groups can be created and combined piecemeal, although I've also written a power wrapper function, `plot_shot()`, which I highly recommend.
+Any number of tracks or track-groups can be created and combined piecemeal, although I've also written a powerful wrapper function, `plot_shot()`, which I highly recommend.

 For an alternative implementation also using `BRGenomics`, see Gitub [JAJ256/browser_plot.R](https://github.com/JAJ256/browser_plot.R).